 - Frans Gregersen’s keynote on The battle between the three Scandinavias, the past, the present and the future

 - papers on Swedish exceptionalism and Sweden bashing, the other side of the coin – or hype cycle; I certainly remember it being all about Swedish exceptionalism in the 1970s, which never appealed and was finally debunked by Andrew Brown’s Fishing in utopia (interesting that Sweden as metonym preceded Denmark)

 - in panel 5, Anna Sandberg (KU) on Transnationale forestillinger: Danmark i tysk litteratur og kultur omkring 1900, featuring three texts which fremstilles Danmark med sin geografi og historie adskilt fra resten af Skandinavien – ha! (another example: Danish sadly lacks the concept of fylleangst – it’s worth unpicking why…)

-It seems that worrying about Scandi identity and studying its reception overseas has a long history.
+It seems that worrying about Scandi identity and studying its reception overseas has a long history (and is the new black, as the sociology of translations).
 As a Germanistik graduate I don’t remember a similar Teutonic concern, but the Danish Anglo press does frequently note the obsession with what makes a Dane a Dane.
 For more see the latest issue of Scandinavica on Peripheral figures: British and Irish receptions of Nordic literature and culture.